 Each serving is under 300 calories yet loaded with fiber, vitamins, and plant-based protein, perfect for a satisfying meal.

-Save This minestrone is a soul-warming dish for cold days.
+This minestrone is a soul-warming dish for cold days.
 Fresh parsley and a touch of Parmesan bring out all the Italian flavors.

 Recipe FAQs